Graham-49/final-year-project/README.md

 ## Data Preparation

 Publicly accessible datasets on financial services are scarce, particularly in the newly growing field of mobile money transfers.
-Many scholars, like us who conduct research in the field of fraud detection, value financial datasets.
+Many scholars, like me  who conduct research in the field of fraud detection, value financial datasets.
 Because financial transactions are inherently private, there are no publicly accessible datasets, which contributes to the problem.

 A synthetic dataset generated using the simulator called PaySim was used as the dataset for building the model used in this project.
 PaySim uses aggregated data from the private dataset to generate a synthetic dataset that resembles the normal operation of transactions and injects malicious behaviour to later evaluate the performance of fraud detection methods.